Developed a flashcard activity for Fulcrum's e-learning platform to promote better information retention and recall.

 Developing and leveraging scalable, personalized, adaptive technologies and analytics that help learners quickly master defined objectives and gain confidence.

-As a recent college graduate and an advocate for unconventional learning, I was pleased to learn that Fulcrum offers their services to higher education institutions.
+Fulcrum offers their personalized learning services to higher education institutions.
 Their goal is to move away from the traditional education model and turn students into learners and then learners into confident subject matter masters.

 However, institutions using this platform are still measuring students' performance through formal in-classroom exams.
 While some exams are multiple choice based, most exams utilize short and long essay style questions or problems.
 This requires recalling information without any choices or extra information to aid memory.

 The practice section of Fulcrum's learning platform uses a range of multiple choice, matching, fill in the blank, and true/false questions.
 These questions test recognition rather than engaging active recall which doesn't best prepare students for delivering high level information on in-class exams.

 My goal is to prepare learners more thoroughly for performance exams by developing an activity on the platform that will allow learners to practice retrieving information from memory and confidently deliver answers in their own words.

-Both scientific studies and current students revealed that flashcards are an extremely effective way to practice actively recalling information.
+Both scientific studies and ethnographic research revealed that flashcards are an extremely effective way to practice actively recalling information.

 A flashcard in its simplest form is a question or concept written on one side and the answer written on the other side of an index card.
 They are used to compile review concepts review and self-test knowledge.
 The simplicity and customizability of flashcards allows people of all ages and learning styles to utilize this tool.

 Flashcards promote active recall, confidence based repetition, within-session spacing, and engage metacognitive faculties.
-These four practices aid learners in gaining a deeper understanding of the material which translates to better performance.
+These four practices aid learners in gaining a deeper understanding of the material and translates to better performance.

 Self-directed assessment allows learners to take responsibility for their own learning by gauging their progress and practicing till they feel confident in their mastery of the concepts.